GabrielBilato/data_collection_multiobjective_vrp/README.md

-# data_collection_multiobjective_vrp
+# This repository provides access to data collected for the study of multi-objective optimization
-This repository provides access to data collected for the study of multi-objective optimization, with a focus on economic, environmental, and social dimensions.
+The study develops a mathematical model for vehicle routing in a company seeking to minimize logistics costs, greenhouse gas emissions, and accident risks.
+The problem considers a heterogeneous fleet of vehicles with different fuel types and routes characterized by varying accident risks due to highway infrastructure.
+Accordingly, this repository provides access to data not included in the paper manuscript.
+The following links indicate the sources from which the data were obtained: